 - Showing readers they can trust you

-The below screenshot is an example of how we increased organic traffic for a local business in Nottingham through researching blog content that they could produce in-house.
+The below screenshot is an example of how we increased organic traffic for a local business in Nottingham through researching what blog content they could produce in-house.

 6. Create professional visual content

-Content is still king and content marketing is an industry in its own right.
-Your content will form an important part of your digital strategy.
+Visual content is still king and needs to be an important part of your digital strategy.

-Video is an area that is growing at an incredible rate, and these statistics from HubSpot show why:
+Video in particular is an area that has grown at an incredible rate in recent years, and these statistics from HubSpot show why:

-- 97% of marketers say video has helped increase user understanding of their product or service
+- 94% of marketers agree that video has helped increase user understanding of their product or service

-- 76% say it helped them increase sales
+- 87% say it helped them increase sales and leads

-Also, an important stat which shows how important video is today is the fact that over 1.9 billion users are logging into Google-owned YouTube each month.
+Also, an important stat which shows how important video is today is the fact that YouTube alone has over 2.5 billion monthly active users.

-Big brands understand the power of video marketing and constantly create big-budget video campaigns as per the below examples from the likes of Beats by Dre, Apple, Nintendo and Domino’s.
+Big brands understand the power of video marketing and constantly create big-budget video campaigns as per the below examples.

 You might not have the big budgets, but you can always partner up with a talented local video agency/freelancer to get your own video campaign started.